Orange-OpenSource/pyDcop/docs/implementation/computation_graphs.rst

 of computations.
 This **computation graph**  must not be confused with the constraints graph ;
 while they may sometime be similar.
-The constraints graph is stricly a graph representation of the Constraints Optimization Problem (COP) while the **computation graph** depends on the method (aka algorithm) used to solve this problem.
+The constraints graph is strictly a graph representation of the Constraints Optimization Problem (COP) while the **computation graph** depends on the method (aka algorithm) used to solve this problem.

 A computation graph is a graph where vertices represent **computations**